Agreements under Section 31 of the Native Title Act

 Dual deed system

-Queensland has a 'dual deed' system, which means that the applicant and the native title party generally have 2 agreements: the section 31 deed and ancillary agreement (i.e. private agreement).
+Queensland has a 'dual deed' system, which means that an applicant for a resource authority and the relevant native title party will generally have to negotiate 2 agreements:

 Most agreements include a cultural heritage management plan to ensure the continued protection of cultural heritage values in the land.